Donald Trump Is The ‘World’s Most Bullied Person,’ Anti-Bullying Expert Writes

 — Joshua Holland ???? (@JoshuaHol) October 11, 2018

-In another part of his op-ed, Kalman noted that Trump’s ascendance to the presidency has been blamed for recent upticks in school bullying, on top of the numerous times he has been called out for his “unbecoming” acts of bullying toward those whom he is at odds with.
+In another part of his op-ed, Kalman noted that Trump’s ascendance to the presidency has been blamed for recent upticks in school bullying, on top of the numerous times he has been called out for his “unbecoming” acts of bullying toward those with whom he is at odds.
 While Kalman opined that Trump is someone who “fits the image of a classic bully,” he emphasized that people tend to forget that they themselves are acting like bullies when they mock or ridicule the president in a variety of ways.

 “Bullying is in our nature.
 As much as we attack the president for engaging in bullying, we enjoy being perpetrators and spectators of bullying as well, and we don’t want to stop.
 We enjoy it too much.”